OpenEvalProject/evals/manuscripts/elife-63835/v2/manuscript.md

 ![Figure 8.](https://cdn.elifesciences.org/articles/63835/elife-63835-fig8-v2.jpg)

-**Figure 8.:** Cdk1 cKO mice.Upon knockout of Cdk1 or senescence, whereby CDK1 activity is inhibited by CDK1 inhibitors, there is a block of FAO, leading to an accumulation of FFA in young Cdk1 cKO mice.
+**Figure 8.:** Upon knockout of Cdk1 or senescence, whereby CDK1 activity is inhibited by CDK1 inhibitors, there is a block of FAO, leading to an accumulation of FFA in young Cdk1 cKO mice.
 This is further exacerbated by mitochondrial oxidative stress that promotes FOXO1-dependent ATGL upregulation and increased lipolysis.
 The accumulated FFA then enter the bloodstream and is stored as TGs in adipocytes in the WAT.
 Elevated FFA levels in the bloodstream can also induce greater insulin secretion by pancreatic β-cells (hyperinsulinemia), leading to reduced blood glucose.
 However, over time, chronic hyperinsulinemia results in the development of insulin resistance in aged Cdk1 cKO mice, which prevents the blood glucose lowering effect of insulin, causing hyperglycemia.
 Hyperglycemia, in turn, activates LXR activity and drives lipogenesis, eventually culminating in the manifestation of hepatic steatosis and a NAFLD-like phenotype.

 Meta-analyses of transcriptomics data from NAFLD patient livers have not identified CDK1 transcripts as being differentially expressed (Ryaboshapkina and Hammar, 2017; Huang et al., 2018), although aged Cdk1 cKO mice develop steatotic livers.
 Still, hepatocytes from NAFLD patients display impaired proliferation, and with increasing evidence that senescence is rampant in the NAFLD liver (Papatheodoridi et al., 2020), it is not implausible to imagine that CDK1 is hypoactive in such conditions.
 Notably, Ogrodnik et al., 2017 demonstrated that senescent hepatocytes contribute to development of hepatic steatosis as a result of defective mitochondrial FAO, and removal of these senescent hepatocytes ameliorates the phenotype.
 We provide a potential mechanistic pathway by which senescence can lead to steatosis, through inhibition of CDK1 activity, eventually leading to FFA-induced chronic hyperinsulinemia and the consequent insulin resistance.
 More recently, Omori et al., 2020 uncovered that senescence is also increased in the hepatic non-parenchymal cell population.
 Furthermore, they confirmed that elimination of senescent cells rescues the NASH phenotype.
 Hence, it will be interesting to explore whether the deletion of CDK1 in the non-parenchymal cells also induces liver steatosis.